VA-Explorer/va_explorer/docs/training/user_guides.md

 ## Field Workers

 Field Workers are similar to Data Viewers.
-However, they only see VAs they have personally conducted and can partially repair VA Errors & Warnings for their VAs.
+However, they only see VAs for their own location and can partially repair VA Errors & Warnings for those VAs.
 For a full listing of these, see Common Actions (link) or see below for an explanation of the "partial repair" workflow.

 ### Partially Repairing VA Errors & Warnings

-As a Field Worker, you have the ability to make corrections to VAs that you own as a way of assisting Data Managers with the correction of any warnings or errors reported by VA Explorer.
+As a Field Worker, you have the ability to make corrections to VAs for your own location as a way of assisting Data Managers with the correction of any warnings or errors reported by VA Explorer.
 See Repairing VA Errors & Warnings (link) for details.
 However, you will not be able to create any VA coding jobs to re-run cause of death assignment.
 Please reach out to the appropriate Data Manager or Admin to do this for you.